galaxyproject/galaxy-cloudman-playbook/README.md

 Machine Image
 -------------
-To build the machine image, run the following command (unless parameterized, this will run the build process for all clouds defined in `image.json`, see *Multiple Clouds* above):
+To build the machine image, run the following command (unless parameterized, this will run the build process for all the clouds defined in `image.json`, see *Multiple Clouds* above):

     packer build [-only=amazon-ebs|openstack] image.json